 Hello, and welcome to STC Pastoral.
 We do hope you find this page helpful and encouraging.

-Our Team: Our Pastoral Team are ordinary Christians from across the churches who believe that the Holy Spirit heals and restores peoples lives.
+Our Team: Our Pastoral Team are ordinary Christians from our STC church community who believe that the Holy Spirit heals and restores peoples lives.
 Our call as pastors is ‘to prepare God’s people for works of service so that the body of Christ may be built up’ (Eph 4:12).
 Our team are all involved in cells and clusters, supporting the pastoral care where they are.
 They also provide training, ministry and encouragement across the churches through the Route To Care.

 The Route to Care: